owilliams10/Incident-Response/README.md

 ## Conclusion

-In this project, we used several different PowerShell techniques, including differential analysis, to identify Indicators of Compromise (IOC) and remove malware from our system.
+In this project, I used several different PowerShell techniques, including differential analysis, to identify Indicators of Compromise (IOC) and remove malware from a system.